 Service plug-in modules that make changes to the vSphere environment are standalone Java services that you create.
-These services are used when the user starts an action in the vSphere Client user interfaces.
+These services are used when the user starts an action in the vSphere HTML5 Web Client or the vSphere Web Client user interfaces.
 If you create an action extension, you must also create the Java service that performs the action operation on the vSphere environment as a service plug-in module.